CollegeMarket-MakeITWright2025/CollegeMarket/README.md

 ##  CollegeMarket website
 https://communitycollegemarket.weebly.com/

-## Presentation
+## Relevant Links
-The Resources file in the presentation folder has other links relevant to the project.
+The Resources file in the presentation folder has some links that are relevant to the project.

 ## Future Improvements